-In the group's supply chain, raw materials are a fundamental and strategic resource and are divided into two large categories: non-ferrous metal semi-finished products (mainly brass alloys) and plastic materials.
-With over 15,000 t consumed a year, in the various alloys and formats, brass is the main raw materials in terms of both quantity and value; it is purchased exclusively from Italian drawing mills (located in northern Italy) and from Germany; over 90 % comes from scrap recycling and from by-products of the group.
+In the group's supply chain, raw materials are a fundamental and strategic resource and are divided into two large categories: non-ferrous metal semifinished products (mainly brass alloys) and plastic materials.
+With over 15,000 t consumed a year, with almost 10 % represented by low-lead alloys, brass is the main raw materials in terms of both quantity and value; it is purchased exclusively from Italian drawing mills (located in northern Italy) and from Germany; over 90 % comes from scrap recycling and from by-products of the group.
 The second category concerns plastic materials, with over 1,500 t consumed a year, sourced from leading chemical and petrochemical companies through direct agreements with manufacturers and official distributors.